-During the six months ended June 30, 2018, the Company also acquired various businesses and related assets for approximately \$79.1 in cash (net of cash acquired).
-The purchase consideration for all acquisitions year to date has been allocated to the estimated fair market value of the net assets acquired, including approximately \$48.5 in identifiable intangible assets and a residual amount of goodwill of approximately \$54.9.
+During the nine months ended September 30, 2018, the Company also acquired various businesses and related assets for approximately \$79.1 in cash (net of cash acquired).
+The purchase consideration for all acquisitions year to date has been allocated to the estimated fair market value of the net assets acquired, including approximately \$48.5 in identifiable intangible assets and a residual amount of goodwill of approximately \$49.5.
 These acquisitions were made primarily to extend the Company's geographic reach in important market areas and/or enhance the Company's scientific differentiation.

-On April 30, 2018, the Company entered into a definitive agreement to sell the Covance Food Solutions business, a global provider of innovative product design and product integrity services for end-user segments that span the global food supply chain, for an all-cash purchase price of \$670.0.
-The Company believes that the opportunities for creating lasting value from the 2015 Covance Inc. (Covance) acquisition come from its laboratory diagnostic business, the CRO business, and the enterprise-wide combination of the two.
-In addition, the Company concluded that, given the competitive dynamics of the food testing market, Covance Food Solutions would be unlikely to achieve sufficient scale to be a top global business.
-The sale of Covance Food Solutions allows the Company to focus on its primary growth opportunities and at the same time better positions Covance Food Solutions to serve the global food supply industry.
-The transaction is expected to close in the third quarter of 2018.
-For the three and six months ended June 30, 2018, Covance Food Solutions recorded operating income of \$5.0 and \$8.4, respectively.
-Operating income for the three and six months ended June 30, 2017, was \$5.6 and \$11.0, respectively.
-Total assets and total liabilities held for sale for the Covance Food Solutions business as of June 30, 2018, and December 31, 2017, include the following:
+On April 30, 2018, the Company entered into a definitive agreement to sell the Food Solutions business, a global provider of innovative product design and product integrity services for end-user segments that span the global food supply chain, for an all-cash purchase price of \$670.0.
+The Company believes that the opportunities for creating lasting value from its laboratory diagnostic business, the CRO business, and the enterprise-wide combination of the two.
+In addition, the Company concluded that, given the competitive dynamics of the food testing market, Food Solutions would be unlikely to achieve sufficient scale to be a top global business.
+The sale of Food Solutions allows the Company to focus on its primary growth opportunities and at the same time better positions Food Solutions to serve the global food supply industry.
+The transaction closed on August 1, 2018, and a net gain of \$258.3 was recorded in Other, net in the consolidated statement of operations.
+Total assets and total liabilities held for sale for the Food Solutions business as of December 31, 2017, include the following:

-June e 30, 2018 December 31, 2017
+Decemb ber 31, 2017

 Assets:

-Cash and cash equivalents \$ \$ 0.1
+Cash and cash equivalents \$ 0.1

-Accounts receivable 20.9 24.4
+Accounts receivable 24.4

-Unbilled services 9.5 7.6
+Unbilled services 7.6

-Supplies inventories 0.4 0.4
+Supplies inventories 0.4

-Prepaid expenses and other 1.1 1.2
+Prepaid expenses and other 1.2

-Property, plant and equipment, net 39.1 42.3
+Property, plant and equipment, net 42.3

-Goodwill, net 170.5 170.5
+Goodwill, net 170.5

-Intangible assets, net 169.7 174.7
+Intangible assets, net 174.7

-Other assets, net 0.2 0.3
+Other assets, net 0.3

-Total assets held for sale \$ 411.4 \$ 421.5
+Total assets held for sale \$ 421.5

 Liabilities:

-Accounts Payable \$ 1.1 \$ 2.4
+Accounts payable \$ 2.4

-Accrued expenses and other 13.0 15.2
+Accrued expenses and other 15.2

-Unearned revenue 2.0 2.6
+Unearned revenue 2.6

-Deferred income taxes and other tax liabilities 64.1 64.1
+Deferred income taxes and other tax liabilities 64.1

-Other liabilities 2.2 2.2
+Other liabilities 2.2

-Total liabilities held for sale \$ 82.4 \$ 86.5
+Total liabilities held for sale \$ 86.5

-Net assets held for sale \$ 329.0 \$ 335.0
+Net assets held for sale \$ 335.0